 And lastly, to reiterate, I chose these supplements based on what my body needs and craves to function most optimally.
 These may not be the best supplements for your body, as personal health and nutrition is different for everybody.

 best supplement brands by vitamin type

 I’m naturally high-strung, type A, and experience general anxiety, which can make it difficult for me to focus.
 Taking a little bit of CBD every now and then helps to relax me and keep me focused.

 I tend to add a bit of CBD to my tea in the morning and take a little bit of CBD before bed to help me sleep.

 Anyone else go to sleep and wake up more tired than when you went to bed?

-The plants don’t require a ton of watering or pesticides so the best thing you can look for is that the brands have been certified by a third-party.
+By nature, CBD is pretty sustainable.
+The plants don’t require a ton of watering or pesticides.
+So the best thing you can look for when trying to find the best CBD is that the brands have been certified by a third-party.

 Here are the brands that I personally use.